luhluh-17/circles-chat/README.md

 ### 🚀 Live Demo
 https://circles-chat.vercel.app/

-#### Dummy Accounts
+#### ⚠ Important Note

-⚠ Due to an API limitation, your browser might be blocking access to the application.
+Due to an API limitation, your browser might be blocking access to the application.

 Solutions: